 - Assess your marketing automation needs.

-Now that you know your way around EDA, it’s time to get personal.
-Salesforce has many marketing tools that help you streamline your own alumni and volunteer outreach, making each communication personal and relevant.
+Now that you know your way around EDA, it’s time to get a bit more personal.
+Salesforce has many marketing tools that help you streamline your team’s alumni and volunteer outreach, making each communication personal and relevant.
 Let’s take a closer look.

 Alright, so campaigns are a great way to group people together in Salesforce.
 That’s impactful, but what if you want to engage with groups of contacts in multiple ways as part of a broader effort?
-That’s where the Hierarchy feature comes into play.
+That’s where the campaign hierarchies come into play.

 What Salesforce’s marketing automation tools do

 - Marketing Cloud and Pardot both have the capability to manage email and social channels

 - Marketing Cloud can send SMS messages and display advertisements

 - Pardot provides scoring and grading features that allow you to figure out which donors are most interested and a good fit for your institution

 How Salesforce’s marketing automation tools work